 In analyzing a situation the students may identify many other relevant content areas.
 These will be discussed within the context of the situation as time and group interest permits.

 v Information for Students

 (Information below can be adapted and supplemented as necessary.)

-Assignments: Late assignments, lab reports or projects will not be accepted for marking.
 Assignments must be done on an individual basis unless otherwise specified by the instructor.